 And finally, when night falls, you’ll enjoy the coast’s nightlife: in Alimos, Glyfada, Vouliagmeni and Varkiza the beach bars are filled with people enjoying their cocktails, dancing until dawn and making summer memories.
 Welcome to the Athens Riviera, where summer never ends.

 The Most Popular Attractions in the Athens Riviera

 1. Temple of Poseidon

 This port is unlike any other.
 Lavrio has a 4,000-year-old mining history.
-Discover the 19th-century mining factories, the steam-powered washery ruins and the ancient silver-mining tunnels.
+Discover the 19th-century mining works, ruins of the steam-powered laundry and the ancient silver-mining tunnels.
 Admire the industrial building complex of the former Compagnie Française des Mines, in what is now the Technological and Culture Park, which belongs to the National Technical University of Athens.
 Visit the palm-tree grove and Mineralogical Museum, housed in a building from 1875.
-On the route to Sounion, near the village of Kamariza, you’ll encounter ‘chaos’, an impressive geological phenomenon of vertical cliffs in shades of grey and orange, with a depth of 55m.
+On the way to Sounion, near the village of Kamariza, you’ll encounter ‘chaos’, an impressive geological phenomenon of vertical cliffs in shades of grey and orange, with a depth of 55m.

 3. Limanakia Vouliagmenis